Corey Linsley: Green Bay Packers

-Linsley was selected in the fifth round (161st overall) by the Green Bay Packers in the 2014 NFL Draft.
+Linsley was selected in the fifth round (161st overall) by the Green Bay Packers in the 2014 NFL draft.
 On May 15, 2014, he signed a contract with the Packers.

 In 2014, Linsley was initially supposed to be the Packers' back-up center, but an injury to expected starter J. C. Tretter late in the preseason made Linsley the surprise starting center for the regular season.
 After Tretter came back from his injury, Linsley remained as starting center and ended up starting every game during the regular season as well as the 2 playoff games.
+He was named to the PFWA All-Rookie Team.

 On September 3, 2016, Linsley was placed on Reserve/PUP to start the season after a lingering hamstring injury.
 He was activated off PUP on November 5, 2016.

 On December 30, 2017, Linsley signed a three-year, $25.5 million contract extension with the Packers after starting all 16 games at center in 2017.

 On December 5, 2020, Linsley was placed on injured reserve after suffering a knee injury in Week 12.
 On December 26, 2020, Linsley was activated off of injured reserve.

 Los Angeles Chargers

 On March 17, 2021, Linsley signed a five-year, $62.5 million contract with the Los Angeles Chargers, making him the highest-paid center in the league.

+On September 30, 2023, Linsley was placed on the reserve/non-football illness list with a non-emergency heart-related issue.

+On June 5, 2024, Linsley was released by the Chargers and retired from professional football.

 Personal life

 Linsley is married to Anna Linsley.
-They have two sons together.
+They have four children together.